aelvan/AutoMin-Statamic/README.md

 If AutoMin breaks your CSS or JS code, make sure that your code contains no syntax errors.
 In your JS, you need to make sure that you always terminate JS statements with a semi-colon.
 Try running your source code through the relevant lint program for a validity check.

 Make sure that your CSS images are web-root relative.
 Use URLs like: `url('/css/img/myimage.jpg')` instead of `url('img/myimage.jpg')`

+"Save some CPU cycles and precompile it instead!"
+---
+(I know this will come up)

+NO!
+Precompiling is the mother of all f-ups.
+Or, not really...
+But.
+I don't have the need for a build tool except for compiling LESS, minification and combining of JS and CSS.
+Using an add-on like this, I don't need it at all.

+Also, this removes all sources for mistakes and/or misunderstandigs regarding where the source code resides, since the same files will be in all environments.
+We're a tiny shop, and this comes in handy when handing off projects to other developers and/or clients, who doesn't necessarily use git.

+But of course...
+Feel free to precompile all you want! ;)